BYUComputingBootCampTests/makeTest/README.md

 ## Problem 1 - Makefile

 Write a Makefile that implements the following functionality.
 You'll store the contents of this Makefile at "MakeFiles/MakeFile1.txt".
-It should have two functions:
+It should be very simple, and shouldn't use variables, automatic variables, pattern matching, or Makefile functions.
+It should have the following two rules:

 #### tree:
-This function should be the first function in the file.
+This rule should be the first rule in the file.
 It should be called "tree", and it should generate an executable called "tree" with the g++ compiler.
 It should use 7 files to do so, including leaves.c, leaves.h, branches.c, branches.h, roots.c, roots.h, and main.c.

 #### clean:
-This function should be called "clean", and it should remove the "tree" executable if there is one.
+This rule should be called "clean", and it should remove the "tree" executable if there is one.

 ## Submitting